summer school

 Theme

 For this second edition of the summer school, the Malvaux forest is our guide, our support and our playground.
 Our ecosomatic and thinking-sensing-acting capacities will be mobilized to listen to and relate to the forest and its peoples.
 As a pre-movement, a prerequisite for gesture, interaction and transformation of self and others.
-To sing, dance, dream, reflect, sleep… To be abundant, silentin wait, at rest.
-Every day, our practices will be transdisciplinary, incorporating movement, voice and writing.
+To sing, dance, dream, reflect, sleep… To be abundant, silent.sein search, in rest.
+Every day, our practices will be transdisciplinary, involving movement, voice and writing.

-Over the course of a week, we will create an ephemeral community of explorers of our bodies, located in the Malvaux forest.
-This year, we aim to foster a fertile ground for experimentation and research, where each participant would bring their own desires and engage in a specific aspect of their personal inquiry.
-They would bring a question or issue that is personal to them, for which the relationship with the forest might provide insight or guidance.
-The group will serve as a resonance space, where experiences are shared, attempts are made, know-how and knowledge are exchanged, and a critical eye is offered to help move forward in the journey.
+For one week, we’ll be building an ephemeral community of explorers of our bodies in the Malvaux forest.
+This year, we want to create a breeding ground for experimentation and research, with each participant bringing his or her own desires to work on a specific aspect of their own research.
+They would bring with them a question or issue of their own, for which the relationships to be investigated with the forest could instruct or guide them.
+The group would provide a forum for sharing experiences, experimenting, exchanging know-how and other knowledge, and offering a critical eye to help them move forward.

 Photos: Simone Haug